AdobeDocs/experience-manager-cloud-service.it-IT/help/forms/aem-forms-cloud-service-communications-batch-processing.md

 <!-- For example, you include the following JSON in the body of HTTP APIs to create a batch named wknd-job: -->

-Una volta creato un batch, puoi utilizzare il `GET /config /[configName]/execution/[execution-identifier]` per visualizzare i dettagli del batch.
+È possibile utilizzare `GET /config /[configName]` per visualizzare i dettagli della configurazione batch.

 ### Eseguire un batch {#run-a-batch}